The Adventures of Sid the Snowflake (Trapped Behind an Ice Dam)

 With each passing day, the crowd grew larger as runoff from warm areas of the roof increased the pool’s size.
 Milling about like restless concert goers awaiting the opening act, some of Sid’s cohorts grew impatient.

 “Let’s work our way through this place and drip inside the house,” he heard one say.
 Soon, a plan was hatched, and an ample collection of rebellious drips began their unconventional trek.
 Aided by gravity, they wound their way down through a maze of tiny cracks in the roof.
 If a crack came to an end or became too small, they would wait patiently for the freezing temperature to grant them their super powers.
-As they transformed into ice, they expanded with tremendous force, enlarging the existing cracks and preparing a way for them to continue their journey when they resumed their liquid state.
-With each night and freezing day, the group inched its way through the aging roof.
+As they transformed into ice, they flexed and expanded with tremendous force, enlarging the existing cracks and preparing a way for them to continue their journey when they resumed their liquid state.
+With each day and freezing night, the group inched its way through the aging roof.
 Before long, a trail had been blazed, creating a small stream for others to follow.
 It didn’t take long for one of the walls in the home to begin absorbing a budding contingent of melted snowflakes.
 It swelled and warped as more drips piled in.

 “Oh man, this drywall stuff is nasty,” one said.

-“It’s an acquired taste,” one old timer replied.
+“It’s an acquired taste,” an old timer replied.
 “Mmm, mmm,” he mumbled as he slithered down the wall.

 “Dude,” quipped another, “like, I don’t think this was a good idea.
 We’re totally gonna end up getting cut outta here and trashed.
 Man, I don’t want to end up as a stain on a wall.
 Ugh, not cool, man.”

 Sid had no intention of sliding down into the house.
 The idea of seeping into a home seemed unnatural.
 Besides, he hated the taste of plaster and drywall, and the last thing he wanted was to become a filament of mildew or mold on a gross, stained wall.
 He didn’t mind waiting with the others behind the ice dam.